 The Open University Student Budget Accounts Limited a wholly-owned subsidiary company established to collect, on behalf of the University, fees and payments from individual students and customers.
 Its activities are governed by the Consumer Credit Act.
 It is governed by a Board appointed by the University and reports to the University’s Finance Committee.

 The Open University Students Association (OUSA) is an unincorporated charity.
 Its function is to support student representation and not, as many student unions do, to provide facilities and entertainment for campus-based students.
-It is theoretically independent of the University, but its existence derives from the University’s Charter and is prescribed by Ordinance.
+It is theoretically independent of the University, but its existence derives from the University’s Charter (pdf 235kb) and is prescribed by Ordinance (pdf 66kb).
 Under legislation introduced in 1994 to protect freedom of speech in student unions, the constitution of OUSA has to be approved by the OU Council and it has to submit an annual report and audited consolidated accounts to the Council.

 Every student who is registered with the Open University is automatically a member of The Open University Students Association (OUSA), and current membership stands in excess of 200,000.

 In addition to the variety of services provided by OUSA, the Association represents the interests of its members through its representation on University committees.
 Appointed by OUSA, the student representatives are full members of the committees on which they sit, and, as such, are able to take an active role in the decision-making process of the University.